Ram Kumar Kashyap

-Ram Kumar Kashyap (born 6 March 1951) is an Indian politician serving as a Member of the Haryana Legislative Assembly.
-He has represented Indri constituency since 2019 and is a member of the Bharatiya Janata Party.
-He was formerly a Member of Parliament in the Rajya Sabha.
+Ram Kumar Kashyap (born 6 March 1951) is an Indian politician, social worker, and farmer from Haryana, India.
+He is currently serving as a Member of the Haryana Legislative Assembly from Indri since 2019 and as the Chief Whip in the Government of Haryana.
+He is a member of the Bharatiya Janata Party.

+He has previously served as a Member of Parliament in the Rajya Sabha and as a member of the Haryana Public Service Commission (HPSC).